-Nilsen grew up splitting his time between Minneapolis and the mountains of Northern New Hampshire.
-He studied art in New Mexico and lived on the west side of Chicago for over a decade where he worked for a while as both cook and curator at the James Beard recognized Lula Cafe in Logan Square.
-He has been a participant and occasional organizer of the French experimental collaborative comics residency Pierre Feuille Ciseaux, and became a Civitella Ranieri fellow in 2024.
+After growing up splitting time between Minneapolis and the mountains of northern New Hampshire, Nilsen studied art in New Mexico, and did a year of graduate study at the School of the Art Institute of Chicago.
+Nilsen left the school to pursue comics on his own and lived on the west side of Chicago for over a decade, working for a while as both cook and curator at the James Beard-recognized Lula Cafe in Logan Square.
+He has been a regular participant and occasional organizer of the French experimental collaborative comics residency Pierre Feuille Ciseaux, and became a Civitella Ranieri fellow in 2024.
 He currently lives in Los Angeles with his wife and their two cats.

 Pronunciation guide: